 The Hurricane Katrina happened on August 29, 2005 becoming the worst national disaster in the US.
 In addition to being a deadly and destructive cyclone, it was the most costly natural disaster in the history of the United States of America.
 In particular, the Hurricane Katrina impacted negatively on the Beau Rivage Hotel.
 Beau Rivage Hotel is among the most preferred hotel by tourists in Mississippi.
 The hotel is located in Mississippi, which is one of the most interesting cities in the United States.
 There are different accommodation options that are available in Mississippi, ranging from cottages to five-star restaurants.
 Each region of Mississippi has unique sceneries, and this thus determines the kind of accommodation.
 Moreover, the Beau Rivage Hotel serves visitors with a wide variety of meals ranging from set menus to quick foods.
-For those who love nature, camping and private caravan options are provided under the watchful eye of security officers.
+For those who love nature, camping and private caravan options are provide under the watchful eye of security officers.
 There are numerous self-contained rooms that provide visitors with personalized services.
 Thus, tourists from all parts of the world prefer to stay there during their visit to Mississippi.

 Following the Hurricane Katrina, a task force was formed to assess the damage and also to establish whether there was negligence on the part of the company or municipal council.
 It was established that hotels were required to be situated near water catchment areas.
 According to analysts, the risk could have been minimized if hotels in Mississippi were located on dry land.

 The Impact of Hurricane Katrina on the Beau River Resort